 In addition, Minn.
-Stat. § 471.425 (Prompt Payment of Local Government Bills), applies to any home rule charter or statutory city, county, town, school district, political subdivision, or agency of local government.
+Stat. §471.425 (Prompt Payment of Local Government Bills), applies to any home rule charter or statutory city, county, town, school district, political subdivision, or agency of local government.
 It also applies to the Metropolitan Council and any board or agency created under Minn.
 Stat. ch.
 473.

 Minn.
 Stat.
-Section CLAIMS AND DISBURSEMENTS Yes No Workpaper Reference Part I. General Provisions - For Municipality ties § 471.38, subd.
-1 A. Has every person or the person's agent claiming p such claim in writing (which includes an electronic record) by items?
-B. Has each declaration for payment (described below to the effect that such account, claim, or demand correct and that no part of it has been paid? § 471.38, subd.
-2 NOTE: The provisions of this section do not apply or demand for an annual salary or fees of jurors or fixed by law, nor to the salary or wages of any em salary or wages have been fixed on an hourly, dail monthly basis, by the governing board of the mun which is now authorized by law to be paid on a pa witnesses, nployee whose y, weekly, or icipality, and § 471.391, subd.
-1 Declaration Form - The declaration is sufficient if in form: "I declare under the penalties of law that the claim or demand is just and correct and that no passeen paid. nis account, (Signature of Claimant)" § 471.391, subd.
-2 The check or order-check by which the claim is particle on its reverse side, above the space for enthereof, the following statement: "The undersigned endorsing this check (or order-check) declares that received in payment of a just and correct claim aga county (county board of education for unorganized school district, town or city), and that no part of its been paid."
-When endorsed by the payee named order-check, such statement shall operate and shall sufficient as the required declaration of the claim. dorsement ed payee, in t the same is ainst the d territory, t has heretofore in the check or § 471.392 C. Any person who willfully and falsely makes the de provided for is guilty of a felony. eclaration § 471.425, subd.
-2 D. Prompt Payment of Local Government Bills - Standard payment period is: 35 days from receipt for governing board least once a month; ds that meet at 45 days from receipt of goods or service whichever is later, for governing boards meet at least once per month; and - 45 days from receipt for joint powers en tities.
+Section CLAIMS AND DISBURSEMENTS Yes No Workpaper Reference Part I. General Provisions - For Municipalities §471.38, subd.
+1 A. Has every person or the person's agent claiming payment put such claim in writing (which includes an electronic transaction record) by items?
+B. Has each declaration for payment (described below) been signed to the effect that such account, claim, or demand is just and correct and that no part of it has been paid? §471.38, subd.
+2 NOTE: The provisions of this section do not apply to any claim or demand for an annual salary or fees of jurors or witnesses, fixed by law, nor to the salary or wages of any employee whose salary or wages have been fixed on an hourly, daily, weekly, or monthly basis, by the governing board of the municipality, and which is now authorized by law to be paid on a payroll basis. §471.391, subd.
+1 Declaration Form - The declaration is sufficient if in the following form: "I declare under the penalties of law that this account, claim or demand is just and correct and that no part of it has been paid.
+(Signature of Claimant)" §471.391, subd.
+2 The check or order-check by which the claim is paid may have printed on its reverse side, above the space for endorsement thereof, the following statement: "The undersigned payee, in endorsing this check (or order-check) declares that the same is received in payment of a just and correct claim against the county (county board of education for unorganized territory, school district, town or city), and that no part of it has heretofore been paid."
+When endorsed by the payee named in the check or order-check, such statement shall operate and shall be deemed sufficient as the required declaration of the claim. §471.392 C. Any person who willfully and falsely makes the declaration provided for is guilty of a felony. §471.425, subd.
+2 D. Prompt Payment of Local Government Bills Standard payment period is: 35 days from receipt for governing boards that meet at least once a month; 45 days from receipt of goods or services or invoice, whichever is later, for governing boards that do not meet at least once per month; and 45 days from receipt for joint powers entities.